rails/webpacker/docs/folder-structure.md

 # Folder Structure

-## Packs a.k.a Webpack entries
+## Packs a.k.a webpack entries

-"Packs" is a special directory made only for Webpack entry files so don't put anything here that you don't want to link in your views.
+"Packs" is a special directory made only for webpack entry files so don't put anything here that you don't want to link in your views.